Creating A Safe and Productive Workplace with NZ Post

 • Installation: Ground preparation and concrete work were required to prepare the site for installation; all barriers were then installed.

 These solutions were presented as visual design concepts to Sam and her team, showing how the recommended solutions would look on-site.
-This allowed them to visualise the outcome and make small adjustments to ensure that safety controls would not impact operational traffic flow.
+This allowed them to visualise the outcome and make minor adjustments to ensure that safety controls would not impact operational traffic flow.

 Once the designs were signed off, our installation team worked closely with CCEP NZ’s operational team to plan and implement the installation of recommended solutions.

-The Outcome
+The Outcome:

-In just 20 days, with Vanguard’s assistance, Sam and her team successfully transformed the CCEP NZ a site into a safer workplace.
+In just 20 days, Sam and her team successfully transformed the CCEP NZ site into a safer workplace.
 The upgrades met safety and operational goals, creating a workplace they could confidently present to global management.
+The project resulted in several positive outcomes, including:

 • Peace of mind: CCEP NZ’s team can now operate the site with confidence, knowing their employees and contractors can safely perform their job in a protected environment.